|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Lat 9° 0' 0S Long 147° 43' 60E Alolo village is at an elevation of 4,327' / 1,318m in the Owen Stanley Range in Central Province in Papua New Guinea (PNG).
-Alolo borders the Kokoda Trail and the Eora Creek.
+Lat 9° 0' 0S Long 147° 43' 60E Alolo village is located at an elevation of 4,327' / 1,318m along the Kokoda Trail in the Owen Stanley Range of New Guinea.
 Wartime spelling "Alolo".
-An hour's trek along the Kokoda Trail northward is Isurava.
-To the south is Eora Creek village.
-Also, the Abuai Track led from Alolo eastward to Abuari then onward to Hagutawa and Kaile.
+To the east is Eora Creek.
+To the north is Isurava and to the south Eora Creek village.
+The Abuai Track led from Alolo eastward to Abuari.
+Today in Oro Province in Papua New Guinea (PNG).

-A wireless radio transmitter was established at this location, mounted on a concrete base.
+The Australian administration established a wireless radio transmitter at Alolo mounted on a concrete base.

-On August 20, 1942 the 53rd Battalion (militia) occupied Alola. with B Company on the lower side, C Company on the higher side and D Company on the forward ridge with A Company in the rear covering the track to Eora Creek.
-From this location, the 53rd was patrolling on the eastern side of Eora Creek and south to Isurava.
+By August 20, 1942 the 53rd Battalion (militia) occupied Alola with B Company on the lower side, C Company on the higher side and D Company on the forward ridge with A Company in the rear covering the track towards Eora Creek village.
+From Alola, the 53rd was patrolling on the eastern side of Eora Creek and northward to Isurava.

-On August 26, 1942 Brigadier Potts established his headquarters at Alolo and commanded the Maroubra Force during the Battle of Isurava.
+On August 22, 1942 Brigadier Potts arrived at Alolo and the next day took command of Maroubra Force.
+By August 26, 1942 Potts had established his headquarters at Alolo during the Battle of Isurava.
 That same day, the area came under fire from Japanese mountain guns before their attack on Isurava and heavy machine gun fire from Abuari.
-A RAP was also established here to handle casualties.
+During the battle, a Regimental Aid Post (RAP) was established here for casualties.

-The precise location of the wartime Alolo village is unknown, possibly it is in the same location as the present day village or 10-15 minutes walk to the north.
-Today, the present day village is also known as Alola.
+The precise location of the wartime Alolo village is unknown, possibly it is in the same location as the present day Alolo village or 10-15 minutes walk to the north.